Types of Cyber Tabletop Exercises You can Host

 - Malware Attack: A malware attack is one where hackers infiltrate a device with malicious software.
 The objective of such an attack is gaining access to personal/sensitive information.
 It can also be intended to destroy the device with a financial target behind it.
 As malware attacks are very common to businesses of all sizes and across verticals, it is imperative to host a cyber tabletop exercise that uses a malware attack as its primary scenario.

 - Ransomware Attack: A ransomware attack is a type of malware attack that blocks users' access to their own system and information.
 It is typically accompanied by a message that warns of data theft and leakage or system blockage until the ransomware amount is paid.
 A ransomware attack can create a very high-pressure and challenging situation for any Security team as well as for the management and thus it must be rehearsed at the time of a cyber tabletop workshop.
+At Cyber Management Alliance, we run a specific Ransomware Tabletop Exercise, which has been curated in view of how quickly ransomware attacks are growing in number, scale and complexity.

 - Unauthorised access: As the name suggests, this type of a cyber tabletop exercise will revolve around a scenario where any entity accesses an organisation's network, data or endpoints without the requisite permissions.
 This is a very common example of a network security or data breach and thus an organisation must be fully equipped to deal with such a scenario should it arise.